Major's long-fingered bat

 Major's long-fingered bat (Miniopterus majori) is a species of vesper bat in the family Miniopteridae.
 It is found only in Madagascar.
 It is similar to M. schreibersi of continental Africa, differing by having a shorter forearm, slightly longer digits and a narrow box-shaped skull.
 The pelage is often a greyish-brown colour, and the tragus is kidney-shaped and is a prominent feature.
 It is an insectivore and is viewed as a possible contributor to pest removal in Madagascar.
 The species was named in honour of Swiss zoologist C. I. Forsyth Major.

+Taxonomy

+Miniopterus majori was described as a new species by Oldfield Thomas in 1906 with a type locality of Imasindrary, northeastern Betsileo, Madagascar.
+The holotype is held in the Natural History Museum, London.

+The species is assigned to the genus Miniopterus.
+Molecular studies of Malagasy Miniopterus have recovered M. majori as part of a lineage containing M. gleni and M. griffithsi, supporting its placement among the long-fingered bats.

+Historically, Miniopterus was placed within the family Vespertilionidae.
+Molecular research by provided evidence for recognising the long-fingered bats as a separate family, Miniopteridae.